-BEE APPROVED, VEGAN, ORGANIC, GLUTEN FREE ALTERNATIVE TO HONEY
+BEE APPROVED, VEGAN, ORGANIC AND GLUTEN FREE ALTERNATIVE TO HONEY

-The word vegan was created in 1944 by the Vegan Society; their Trademark is the authentic international vegan standard. (www.vegansociety.com) Today, products, including vegan honey, must pass strict criteria to be eligible for registration.
-Individual applications are scrutinised by a dedicated and experienced team of professionals, who query any potential inclusion of animal ingredients.
-This includes any not present in the final result.
+The word vegan was created in 1944 by the Vegan Society; their trademark is the authentic international vegan standard (www.vegansociety.com).
+Today’s products, including substitutes for honey must pass strict criteria to be eligible for registration.
+Individual applications are scrutinised by a dedicated and experienced team of professionals, who query any potential inclusion of animal ingredients; including any not present in the final result.

-The term “organic” refers to the way agricultural products are grown and processed and this can have a major impact on your mental and emotional well-being, as well as on the environment.
-People with allergies to foods, chemicals, or preservatives often find their symptoms lessen, or even disappear, when they eat only organic foods such as vegan honey.
+The term organic refers to the way agricultural products are grown and processed and this can have a major impact on your mental and emotional well-being, as well as on the environment.
+People with allergies to foods, chemicals, or preservatives often find their symptoms lessen, or even disappear, when they eat organic foods.

 Organic foods are often more nutritionally beneficial, contain fewer pesticides, are GMO free and are better for the environment.
 Genetically engineered foods are plants whose DNA has been changed in ways that cannot occur naturally and this is most commonly carried out to produce resistance to pesticides, insecticides, or to increase crop yields.